lukefitzwolfgang/icatproject/ops/icat42/readme.txt

 svn co https://icatproject.googlecode.com/svn/ops/icat42

-Java run-time:
-java: The operating system user glassfish3 has java on the PATH

 Directories:
-icat42/                                  contains two icat.properties and log4j.properties which set properties in the glassfish Server icat42/usertable_init/                   contains a script to add a user to ICATUSER database icat42/test_icat/                        contains a simple test for ICAT
+icat42/                                  contains the ear files taken from the icat 4.2 distribution materials icat42/usertable_init/                   contains a script to add a user to ICATUSER database icat42/test_icat/                        contains a simple test for ICAT

-The following files are part of the ICAT 4.2.1 distribution: authn_db.ear-1.0.0.ear                   contains the compiled ear file for the db authenticator authn_ldap.ear-1.0.0.ear                 contains the compiled ear file for the ldap authenticator icat.client-4.2.1.jar                    contains the compiled jar file for the client applications icat.ear-4.2.0.ear                       contains the compiled ear file for icat for deployment on https icat.ear-4.2.0-http.ear                  contains the compiled ear file for icat for deployment on http
+The following files are part of the ICAT 4.2.0 distribution: authn_db.ear-1.0.0.ear                   contains the compiled ear file for the db authenticator authn_ldap.ear-1.0.0.ear                 contains the compiled ear file for the ldap authenticator icat.ear-4.2.0.ear                       contains the compiled ear file for icat for deployment on https icat.ear-4.2.0-http.ear                  contains the compiled ear file for icat for deployment on http

 The file icat.ear-4.2.0-http.ear is only distributed for the purpose of testing the deployment process without the need for a certificate.
 Its content is the same as the distribution, save that it deploys icat on port 8080 with http protocol.
 The other deploys icat on port 8181 with https.
 The use of https leads to complications during deployment and usage.
 The preconfigured version of the software in this package deploys to 8080.

 Server certificate:
 Neither the Server nor a client application require a certificate, as icat is deployed using http protocol.